-Krill is a free, open source Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority and Publication Server, written by NLnet Labs in the Rust programming language.
+Krill is a free, open source Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority (CA) and publication server, written by NLnet Labs.

 Using Krill, you can run your own RPKI Certificate Authority as a child of one or more parent CAs, usually your Regional Internet Registry (RIR) or National Internet Registry (NIR).

 Krill is especially convenient if your organisation holds address space in several RIR regions, or if your organisation represents multiple entities.
 All ASNs and IP resources you have across the various entities and RIR regions are presented as a single pool, allowing you to manage ROAs seamlessly.

 Krill can also act as a parent for child CAs.
 This means you can delegate some of your resources down to children of your own, such as business units, departments or customers, who, in turn, manage ROAs themselves.

 Krill can be managed with a web user interface, from the command line and through an API.
 The powerful user interface shows the RPKI validation status of your BGP announcements, warns about possible issues, and offers suggestions on ROAs you may want to create or remove.
 Prometheus endpoints offer monitoring of system status, ROA misconfigurations and possible BGP hijacks.

 You are welcome to ask questions or post comments and ideas on our RPKI mailing list.
 If you find a bug in Krill, feel free to create an issue on GitHub.
 Krill is distributed under the Mozilla Public License 2.0.